CumulusNetworks/docs/content/cumulus-vx/Advanced-Configuration.md

 {{%notice tip%}}

-As an alternative to using Cumulus VX with Virtual Test Drive labs, you can use {{<exlink url="https://cumulusnetworks.com/products/cumulus-in-the-cloud/" text="Cumulus in the Cloud">}}, which is a free, personal, virtual data center network that provides a low-effort way to see Cumulus Networks technology in action.
+As an alternative to using Cumulus VX with the Cumulus Linux on demand labs, you can use {{<exlink url="https://cumulusnetworks.com/products/cumulus-in-the-cloud/" text="Cumulus in the Cloud">}}, which is a free, personal, virtual data center network that provides a low-effort way to see Cumulus Networks technology in action.
 Your virtual data center consists of two racks with two dual-homed servers connected with a leaf-spine network.

 {{%/notice%}}